 Fergal mentioned the loss of visual cues as a challenge.
 For that reason, he introduced an “always turn on webcam for meetings” policy for VisibleThread staff.
 And he made sure that all team members had access to a webcam from home.

 You might have preferences of how staff use other tools, such as using channels on Slack, or email.
 Or how long video meetings should run.
 If something is important to you as a business leader, make sure you take steps to ensure it happens.
-Introduce policies, or terms of engagement, for remote work.
+Introduce policies, or terms of engagement, for remote and hybrid work.